eltioemil/eltioemil.github.io/_pages/cookies.md

 permalink: "/cookies/"
 ---

-This site does not store any tracking, functional, metrics, marketing, `whatever` cookies.
-The only cookie this site stores is the one that tracks that you accepted the cookie message.
-The Cookieception.
-The only purpose of that cookie is stop showing the cookie message, which can be pretty annoying.

-### Why I don't want cookies?

-I wanted this site to be as static as it could be, this is also why it does not accept comments.

-If you need to comment or point out something about this blog I can be contacted through my [`Linkedin`](https://www.linkedin.com/in/emiliourena){:target="\_blank"}.
-I don't like anonymous comments either, so, if you need to tell me anything I expect you to properly identify yourself through Linkedin or at the least I expect you to have the decency to expend a little time creating a fake profile.

-Cheers!
+## A word about cookies

+This site potentially stores 2 cookies on your machine.
+The first cookie is the cookie consent banner cookie, which stores that you clicked `Got it` or not in the banner.
+Which is kinda a Cookieception, I might say.

+Second one is somehow optional.
+If you never use comments, that cookie will not be generated.
+But if you log into Github in order to comment, a session token cookie will be stored in so your session is saved for future access.
+If you don't want this cookie to be stored, you can use your browser capability to block all third-party cookies on my site (or in every site), this way, every time you enter a post, you will be prompted to log into Github and this cookie will never be stored.

+Quite easy, right?